uniquelo05/device-os-lab/README.md

 ## Contributing

-We welcome contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.
+We welcome contributions to the Particle Device OS Firmware!
+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines on how to submit pull requests and contribute to the project.

 # Resources